Koredotcom/docs/docs/xo/automation/use-cases/dialogs/using-the-dialog-builder-tool.md

 5. The Dialog Builder now displays the root intent component.
 6. Enter a name for the dialog task in the **Intent Name** field.
 As the field label states, the name should reflect the user intent you want to achieve with this Dialog Task.
 Optionally, you can add a **description**.
-7. You can add user utterances that should trigger this intent, using the **Intent Training **field**.** You may add this data later, from the user intent node that is generated within this task.
+7. You can add user utterances that should trigger this intent, using the **Intent Training** field.
+You may add this data later, from the user intent node that is generated within this task.
 8. If you have not configured any integration for your virtual assistant, you will see the **Explore Integrations** option.
 Once you click this option, you will be redirected to the **Actions** page to configure an integration for your VA.
 For more information, see [Actions Overview](../../../../app-settings/integrations/actions/actions){:target="_blank"}.

     1. Click and expand **More Options** to set additional options for _Intent Settings_, _Analytics – Containment Type_ and _Conversation Context_.